Zoom Video Communications (NASDAQ:ZM) Releases Q2 2022 Earnings Guidance

-Zoom Video Communications (NASDAQ:ZM) issued an update on its second quarter 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share (EPS) guidance of 1.140-1.150 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.940.
-The company issued revenue guidance of $985 million-$990 million, compared to the consensus revenue estimate of $931.74 million.Zoom Video Communications also updated its FY 2022 guidance to 4.560-4.610 EPS.
+Zoom Video Communications (NASDAQ:ZM) updated its second quarter 2022 earnings guidance on Tuesday.
+The company provided earnings per share (EPS) guidance of $1.140-1.150 for the period, compared to the Thomson Reuters consensus estimate of $0.940.
+The company issued revenue guidance of $985 million-990 million, compared to the consensus revenue estimate of $931.74 million.Zoom Video Communications also updated its FY 2022 guidance to $4.560-4.610 EPS.

-ZM has been the subject of several recent research reports.
-Bank of America assumed coverage on Zoom Video Communications in a research report on Tuesday, April 20th.
-They set a buy rating for the company.
-Zacks Investment Research cut Zoom Video Communications from a buy rating to a hold rating and set a $354.00 price objective for the company. in a research report on Monday, March 8th.
-Deutsche Bank Aktiengesellschaft initiated coverage on shares of Zoom Video Communications in a report on Friday, March 26th.
-They issued a hold rating and a $360.00 target price on the stock.
-Morgan Stanley lifted their price target on shares of Zoom Video Communications from $390.00 to $420.00 and gave the stock an equal weight rating in a report on Tuesday, March 2nd.
-Finally, UBS Group started coverage on shares of Zoom Video Communications in a research note on Thursday, May 27th.
-They set a neutral rating and a $325.00 price objective on the stock.
-Three research analysts have rated the stock with a sell rating, twelve have issued a hold rating and fifteen have issued a buy rating to the company.
-Zoom Video Communications has an average rating of Hold and an average price target of $416.81.
+ZM has been the subject of several analyst reports.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell increased their target price on shares of Zoom Video Communications from $362.00 to $380.00 and gave the company a neutral rating in a report on Wednesday, June 2nd.
+Wolfe Research initiated coverage on shares of Zoom Video Communications in a report on Friday, April 23rd.
+They issued an outperform rating and a $390.00 target price for the company.
+JPMorgan Chase & Co. increased their target price on shares of Zoom Video Communications from $385.00 to $456.00 and gave the company a neutral rating in a report on Wednesday, June 2nd.
+Zacks Investment Research upgraded shares of Zoom Video Communications from a hold rating to a strong-buy rating and set a $386.00 target price for the company in a report on Monday.
+Finally, Bank of America initiated coverage on shares of Zoom Video Communications in a report on Tuesday, April 20th.
+They issued a buy rating for the company.
+Three investment analysts have rated the stock with a sell rating, twelve have assigned a hold rating, twelve have issued a buy rating and one has assigned a strong buy rating to the stock.
+The company presently has an average rating of Hold and a consensus target price of $425.65.

-In other Zoom Video Communications news, Director Santiago Subotovsky sold 7,700 shares of the business’s stock in a transaction on Tuesday, March 16th.
+In related news, Director Santiago Subotovsky sold 7,700 shares of the firm’s stock in a transaction that occurred on Tuesday, March 16th.
 The shares were sold at an average price of $345.45, for a total value of $2,659,965.00.
-Following the transaction, the director now owns 219,612 shares in the company, valued at approximately $75,864,965.40.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-Also, COO Aparna Bawa sold 2,593 shares of the company’s stock in a transaction dated Monday, May 17th.
-The shares were sold at an average price of $304.83, for a total transaction of $790,424.19.
+Following the sale, the director now directly owns 219,612 shares of the company’s stock, valued at $75,864,965.40.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, COO Aparna Bawa sold 2,593 shares of the firm’s stock in a transaction that occurred on Thursday, June 3rd.
+The shares were sold at an average price of $321.44, for a total transaction of $833,493.92.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 449,599 shares of company stock valued at $154,225,711.
-Insiders own 12.27% of the company’s stock.
+Insiders sold 215,641 shares of company stock valued at $71,121,680 over the last 90 days.
+12.27% of the stock is owned by company insiders.

 About Zoom Video Communications